Economics

 Read in more detail about the many ecological services provided by mountain lions on our Ecological Services page.

-Read in more detail about the dangers of trapping bobcats and catching lynx, instead on our End Trapping for Pelts page.
+Read in more detail about the dangers of trapping bobcats and catching lynx, instead on our Commercial Fur Trapping page.